Anatomy of a VSIX package

 If the extension manifest includes one or more Reference elements, Extensions and Updates compares the manifest of each reference to the extensions that are installed on the system, and installs the referenced extension if it is not already installed.
 If an earlier version of a referenced extension is installed, the newer version replaces it.

 If a project in a multi-project solution includes a reference to another project in the same solution, the VSIX package includes the dependencies of that project.
-You can override this behavior by clicking the reference for the internal project, and then, in the Properties window, setting the Output Groups Included in VSIX property to
+You can override this behavior by selecting the reference for the internal project, and then, in the Properties window, setting the Output Groups Included in VSIX property to

 To include satellite DLLs from referenced assemblies in the VSIX package, add